 This afternoon, take a stroll through Princes Street Gardens and explore the New Town (which, is only “new” in relation to the Old Town; it's still very historic).

-If you feel like more whisky is in order, consider signing up for an evening whisky and storytelling tour.
+If you still feel like more whisky is in order (or perhaps instead of visiting Johnnie Walker), consider signing up for an evening whisky and storytelling tour.
 For me, Scotch and stories go hand-in-hand; the “water of life” is just as much a part of Scottish culture as storytelling, and this tour melds them in a fun way.

 For sunset tonight (and remember that in the summer months the sun sets pretty late in Scotland!), head to Calton Hill in the New Town, which has some of the best evening views out over Edinburgh.